WayneDW/WayneDW.github.io/_pages/about.md

 <!--  **Diffusion Models** – Improving the transport efficiency for diffusion generations. -->

-**Sequential Sampling** – Inference-time alignment for multimodal diffusion.
+**Sequential Sampling** – Alignment, steering, and guidance for multimodal diffusion.

 **Market Simulation** – Denosing-diffusion market simulators for hedging and risk control.